hemanth/functional-programming-jargon/readme.md

 `Option` is also known as `Maybe`. `Some` is sometimes called `Just`. `None` is sometimes called `Nothing`.

 ## Function
-Category Threory: A function is just an arrow between types.
-It has a direction.
-Replace arrow with mapping maybe?

-A **function** `f: A -> B` maps every element from its domain (A) to an element in its co-domain (B); or in other words: takes exactly one argument and maps it to exactly one (and always the same) value.
+A **function** `f: A -> B` maps every element of type A to an element of type B. It takes *exactly one* argument and maps it to exactly one (and always the same) value.
 That value depends entirely on the argument.
 This is what makes functions so pleasant to work with: there is no room for side-effects; a function is always pure – by definition.
-Functions exhibit [referential transparency](#referential-transparency).
+Functions exhibit [referential transparency](#referential-transparency) which allow for [equational reasoning](#equational-reasoning).

 A very simple example is the `identity` function:
 ```js